Algae scrubber: Concepts

 Both iron fertilization and ocean nourishment are techniques that boost the primary production of algae in the ocean, which consumes massive amounts of nutrients and CO_{2}.
-It is this same consumption of nutrients that algae perform in an aquarium or pond.
+It is this same consumption of nutrients that algae performs in an aquarium or pond.

 Algae scrubbers are used in both saltwater and freshwater, and remove nuisance algae of multiple types: cyano or slime, bubble, hair, Chaetomorpha, Caulerpa, and film algae, as well as dinoflagellates and Aiptasia.